tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/08_Consent/07_01_Representative_Consent_Tutorial.md

 ## Representative Consent Tutorial

+DPM includes both a Web-based user interface and an API set to allow a Customer Service Representative (Representative) or an agent perform the same consent management activities as the customer.
+Activities include viewing the consent preferences of an end-user, as well as submitting a change to the consent preferences on behalf of the end-user.

-The following simulation of working within DPM Consent Management will show you how to log in, opt-in or opt-out of Consents, and view the history of Consent actions.
+The following simulation of working within DPM Consent Management will show you how to log in as a representative, opt-in or opt-out of Consents on behalf of a customer, and view the history of Consent actions of this customer.

 [Login to the System](07_02_Representative_Login.md)